NxPKG/khulnasoft-docs/content/rules/configuration-rules/settings.md

 [^10]: Opportunistic Encryption allows browsers to access HTTP URIs over an encrypted TLS channel.

-[^11]: Cloudflare Polish is a one-click image optimization product that automatically optimizes images in your site.
+[^11]: Khulnasoft Polish is a one-click image optimization product that automatically optimizes images in your site.

 [^12]: Rocket Loader prioritizes your website's content (such as text, images, and fonts) by deferring the loading of all your JavaScript code until after rendering.